2022 Alcan Regulations

 TSD CONTROL: May

-be visible or hidden, and located at any point within a TSD
+be visible or hidden, and located anywhere within a TSD except

-section.
-Do not stop at these controls, as the exact passing
+near STOP signs.
+Do not stop at TSD controls as the exact

-time of each vehicle will be recorded.
-TSD controls will open 5
+passing time of each vehicle will be recorded.
+Controls open 5

 minutes before the ideal passing time for car #1 and close 10